Windows 2000 64-bit for Alpha AXP

 There also are two famous text editors, Microsoft Editor aka MEP / Z and Stevie, VI clone:

-Lastly, lets explore 64bit Alpha AXP gaming situation!
+Lastly, lets explore 64bit Alpha AXP gaming scene!
 While Pinball doesn’t work, IDW comes with an impressive amount of games.
-Microsoft engineers must have been playing these while waiting for builds to complete…
+Microsoft engineers must have been busy playing these while waiting for builds to complete…

 64-bit gaming on Alpha AXP